paazmaya/shigehachi/README.md

 ## Version history

-* `v5.0.0` (2017)
+* `v5.0.0` (2017-07)
-    - Minimum supported Node.js version is now `6.9.5`
+  - Minimum Node.js version lifted from `4.2.0` to `6.9.5`
 * `v4.0.6` (2016-09-01)
   - Remove the quotes around filenames added in `v4.0.5` as they were trouble like :neckbeard: to :princess:
 * `v4.0.5` (2016-09-01)
   - Color was no applied when supposed to due to additional quotes #10
   - Fixing documentation to match implementation
   - While programmatically used, the default color was not `pink`.
 Now it is, as documented
 * `v4.0.4` (2016-08-08)
   - Move code coverage from `instanbul` to `nyc`
   - Test also in Windows, at [AppVeyor](https://ci.appveyor.com/project/paazmaya/shigehachi)
   - Lint lib folder contents too
 * `v4.0.3` (2016-07-11)
   - There is always room for dependency updates
   - Functionality split in to different files
 * `v4.0.2` (2016-03-22)
   - Plenty of dependency updates
 * `v4.0.1` (2015-12-04)
   - Using ES2015 arrow functions to reduce the amount of lines in code
   - Code coverage results via codecov #7
 * `v4.0.0` (2015-11-16)
   - Switch to `optionator` from `nomnom` #6
   - `differenceDir` changed to `outputDir`
   - Using `stderr` instead of `stdout` for error cases, `console.error()` versus `console.log()`
 * `v3.0.0` (2015-10-29)
   - Require Long Term Supported Node.js version, namely minimum of `4.2.0`
   - Start to use ES2015 features and enable ESLint to validate against those
 * `v2.3.0` (2015-04-27)
   - Output image file naming verbosity via `longDiffName` option
 * `v2.2.0` (2015-04-14)
   - Enforce all resulting images as PNG, instead of accidentally just assuming so
   - Output examples
 * `v2.1.0` (2015-04-14)
   - Clean up command creation since they all are subcommands of `gm`
   - Fixed the image file order for `gm composite` command, changed image first
   - New option `compose` for setting composition type, defaults to `'difference'` which was hard coded previously
 * `v2.0.1` (2015-04-14)
   - ImageMagick was still used in two of the three commands
 * `v2.0.0` (2015-04-08)
   - Ability to filter files with regular expression matching
   - Removed suffix option, in favour of matching with a regular expression
 * `v1.1.0` (2015-04-07)
   - Added the ability to filter directories recursively
   - Make sure all target directories exist
 * `v1.0.0` (2015-04-02)
   - Project initiated and script imported from `nanbudo.fi` test script collection
   - Dependency status via Versioneye #3
   - Unit tests with tape and code coverage with covert #4
   - Automated tests via Semaphore #2

 ## License